 Inessa advanced biotic complex has been specifically designed to cater for those with irritable bowel syndrome (IBS), Crohn’s disease and ulcerative colitis (IBD).
 Inessa’s founder, registered nutritional therapist Aliza Marogy, was diagnosed with IBD as a teenager.
 This daily probiotic contains the best-studied probiotic strain in the world – Lactobacillus Rhamnosus GG.
 The capsule contains 50 billion organisms and combines seven other probiotic strains which are known to help with IBS and IBD such as saccharomyces boulardii, a probiotic yeast shown to reduce inflammation of the colon to soothe the gut.
 This award-winning probiotic contains no prebiotics, so it is suitable for those who follow a low-Fodmap diet.

-Our review: "I would recommend Inessa's range of probiotics to anyone with a busy lifestyle.
+Our tester said: "I would recommend Inessa's range of probiotics to anyone with a busy lifestyle.
 Inessa Advanced Daily Biotic contains one of the most researched live bacteria strains, Lactobacillus Rhamnosus GG bacteria, and is a great first probiotic to take if you are new to the probiotic world.
 Additionally, the Inessa Advanced Daily Biotic probiotic provides extra support for when you are traveling, have an inconsistent routine, or are taking antibiotics.
 One of the best parts is that it does not need to be refrigerated and comes in a small compact bottle, optimal for storing in your bag or bedside table.
 I usually take it in the morning, around the same time as breakfast, and it helps with my IBS and bloating.

 "Another Inessa product that works wonders is the Biosoothe capsules.
 If you are experiencing bloating or inflammation, this capsule contains ginger, turmeric, zinc, and vitamin D3 to calm your stomach.
 Since taking this capsule after dinner, I have noticed it has helped me feel less bloated, especially after eating more greasy or dense meals."